 Echoing tired and tedious, rhetorical, inherent questions.

-But, poetry embraces the shunned, and rejects accepted objections;
+But, poetry includes the shunned, and rejects accepted objections;

-While it loves tolerance of subtly obvious, agreed contradictions
+While it loves to tolerate subtly obvious, agreed contradictions

 Poetry reveals hidden deceitful truths in coerced freedom

 It, indeed, masterfully marinates the melancholy to perfection.

 Poetry is a heavy moon hovering on the horizon, jaw-dropping low

 Boasting the sunset trapped inside as an encore to the show.

 Poetry is a nation’s pride, bubbling generations deep.

 Poetry is that place in between awake and asleep.